vinhphucit/Udacity-FSND-06-Linux-Server-Configuration/README.md

 select 'None of the above' and then 'UTC.'

-9. Install python3, flask and other libs for project
+9. Install python3, apache2, wsgi, flask and other libs for project `sudo apt-get install apache2`

+`sudo apt-get install python-setuptools libapache2-mod-wsgi`

 `sudo apt-get -qqy install python3 python3-pip`